What is in this leaflet

 Tell all doctors, dentists and pharmacists who are treating you that you are taking LOMOTIL.

 Eat as little as possible for the first few days.
 Eat only plain, bland foods, such as unbuttered toast, plain biscuits, boiled potatoes, rice or pasta.
-When the diarrhoea has stopped gradually return to your normal diet.
+Gradually return to your normal diet when the diarrhoea has stopped.

 Things you must not do